toml-lang/toml/README.md

 ```

 Arbitrary 64-bit signed integers (from −2^63 to 2^63−1) should be accepted and
 handled losslessly.
-If the result of parsing a value with unlimited precision
-would result in an integer that cannot be represented losslessly, an error must
+If an integer cannot be represented losslessly, an error
-be thrown.
+must be thrown.

 Float
 -----